jimburtoft/build-on-trainium-workshop/README.md

-# Neuron Trainium Workshop
+# Neuron Workshops

 In this workshop you will learn how to develop support for a new model with [NeuronX Distributed Inference](https://awsdocs-neuron.readthedocs-hosted.com/en/latest/libraries/nxd-inference/nxdi-overview.html#nxdi-overview), through the context of Llama 3.2 1B.
 You will also learn how to write your own kernel to directly program the accelerated hardware with the [Neuron Kernel Interface](https://awsdocs-neuron.readthedocs-hosted.com/en/latest/general/nki/index.html).
 These tools will help you design your research proposals and experiments on Trainium.

 It also includes an end-to-end example of using Hugging Face Optimum Neuron to fine-tune and host a small language model with Amazon SageMaker.

 ### What are AWS Trainium and Neuron?
 AWS Trainium is an AI chip developed by AWS for accelerating building and deploying machine learning models.
-Built on a specialized architecture designed for deep learning, Trainium accelerates the training and inference of complex models with high output and scalability.
+Built on a specialized architecture designed for deep learning, Trainium accelerates the training and inference of complex models with high output and scalability, making it ideal for academic researchers looking to optimize performance and costs.
 This architecture also emphasizes sustainability through energy-efficient design, reducing environmental impact.
+Amazon has established a dedicated Trainium research cluster featuring up to 40,000 Trainium chips, accessible via Amazon EC2 Trn1 instances.
+These instances are connected through a non-blocking, petabit-scale network using Amazon EC2 UltraClusters, enabling seamless high-performance ML training.
 The Trn1 instance family is optimized to deliver substantial compute power for cutting-edge AI research and development.
+This unique offering not only enhances the efficiency and affordability of model training but also presents academic researchers with opportunities to publish new papers on underrepresented compute architectures, thus advancing the field.

+Learn more about Trainium [here](https://aws.amazon.com/ai/machine-learning/trainium/).

 ### Your workshop
-This hands-on workshop is designed for technical innovators, academic researchers, and AI/ML leaders that want to know more about the Neuron SDK and Trainium devices.
+This hands-on workshop is designed for developers, data scientists, and machine learning engineers who are getting started in their journey on the Neuron SDK.

 The workshop has multiple available modules:
 1. Set up instructions